adrian-soch/cam_lidar_framework/learned_lidar_detector/scripts/DATASET.md

     | 'A9_images_and_points/a9_dataset_r02_s04/point_clouds/s110_lidar_ouster_south' |

 2) Train/val/text split: 65/20/25.
-3) Background samples added: 1.5% of the dataset are plain black images with no labels.
+3) Background samples added: 0.0% of the dataset are plain black images with no labels.
-4) Label preprocessing: Detections with less than a minimum number of points are ignored.
+4) Label preprocessing: Detections with less than 3 points are ignored.